lbonanomi/gRist/README.md

 gRist:

 * Generates a single gist with an index of all other gists by description (or gist name if the description field is empty).
-* Attempts to categorize gists based on hashtags found in the 0th-comment
+* Attempts to categorize gists based on hashtags found in the 0th-comment.
-* Flags duplicated gists.
+* Attempts to flag duplicated gists (cosine similarity of content > 80%).

 ## What's the point?
 GitHub already offers a list of all your gists and there are clients for phones.